panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 `name = 'Unknown'` inside the class body declares a field `name` and initializes it with value `'Unknown'`.

-There's no restriction on accessing and updating of the public fields.
+There's no restriction on access or update of the public fields.
 You can read and assign values to public fields inside the constructor, methods, and outside of the class.

 ### 3.2 Private instance fields

 Encapsulation is an important concept that lets you hide the internal details of a class.
-Someone that uses the class depends only on the public interface that the class provides, and doesn't dig into the implementation details of your class.
+Someone that uses an encapsulated class depends only on the public interface that the class provides, and doesn't couple to the implementation details of the class.

 Classes organized with encapsulation in mind are easier to update when implementation details change.

 A good way to hide internal data of an object is to use the private fields.
 These are the fields that can be read and change only within the class they belong to.
 The outside world of the class cannot change private fields directly.

+> *The private fields* are accessible only within the body of the class.

 Prefix the field name with the special symbol `#` to make it private, e.g. `#myField`.
 The prefix `#` must be kept every time you work with the field: declare it, read it, or modify it.

-*The private fields are accessible only within the body of the class.*

 Let's make sure that the field `#name` can be set once at the instance initialization: